qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

     "limit": 10
 }
 ```
+### Sub-Requests
-Keep in mind that the Query API can now perform **sub-requests**.
-You will need to define a strategy to merge these requests using new parameters.
-For example, you can now include reranking within Hybrid Search, which can open door to strategies like iterative refinement via matryoshka embeddings.
+Query API can now perform sub-requests, which means you can run queries sequentially within the same API call.
+There are a lot of options here, so you will need to define a strategy to merge these requests using new parameters.
+For example, you can now include **rescoring within Hybrid Search**, which can open door to strategies like iterative refinement via matryoshka embeddings.

-*Read the [Query API documentation] (/documentation/concepts/query/) for more details.*
+*To learn more about Sub-Requests, read the [Query API documentation](/documentation/concepts/search/).*

 ## The Answer is 42

-Qdrant's BM42 is a novel algorithm that combines the IDF (inverse document frequency) element of BM25 with **transformer-based attention matrices** to improve text retrieval.
-It utilizes attention matrices to determine token importance.
+Qdrant's BM42 is a novel algorithm that combines the `[IDF]` (inverse document frequency) element of BM25 with **transformer-based attention matrices** to improve text retrieval.
+It utilizes attention matrices from `all-MiniLM-L6-v2` to determine `[CLS]` token importance.

 Here is how we structured the algorithm:

 $$
 \text{score}(D,Q) = \sum_{i=1}^{N} \text{IDF}(q_i) \times \text{Attention}(\text{CLS}, q_i)
 $$

-This method addresses the tokenization issues and computational costs associated with SPLADE.
+In practical terms, this method addresses the tokenization issues and computational costs associated with SPLADE.
 The expected model is both efficient and effective across different document types and lengths, offering enhanced search performance by leveraging the strengths of both BM25 and modern transformer techniques.

-> Read more about BM42 in our [dedicated article] (/articles/bm42/)
+> For more info on BM42, read our [dedicated technical article].

+### Using BM42

-BM42 can now be used in Qdrant via FastEmbed inference.
-Let's see how you can setup a collection for hybrid search with BM42 and [jina.ai](https://jina.ai/embeddings/) dense embeddings.
+BM42 can now be used in Qdrant via [FastEmbed](https://github.com/qdrant/fastembed) inference.

+1. Let's see how you can setup a collection for Hybrid Search with BM42 and [jina.ai](https://jina.ai/embeddings/) dense embeddings:

 ```http
 PUT collections/my-hybrid-collection